prevention-icon

 How bird mites get in your home

-They are more likely to migrate to inside the home if pest birds or their nests are nearby.
+They are more likely to migrate inside the home if pest birds or their nests are nearby.
 They crawl through roof spaces, cracks or cavities in walls, gaps around windows and door frames.
 They can also be introduced through pet birds or other small pets (including rodents) purchased from a pet store.

 Once inside your home, bird mites lay their eggs everywhere.
-Be sure to your carpet and furniture, as cotton and fabric provide good insulation for eggs.
+Be sure to vacuum your carpet and furniture, as cotton and fabric provide good insulation for eggs.

 Our bird lice control team is ready to help